 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.

 When your mini-split smells like fish, the most likely culprit is a dead animal.
 Small particles like bacteria will gradually make their way into the system’s air handler from the outdoor unit.
 Compared to central HVAC systems, your mini-split’s lack of ductwork decreases your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.

 This foul odor can be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.

 3. Chemical or Vinegar Smell

 There are several problems that can result in a mini-split chemical smell.
-To ensure your technician quickly locates the source, it’s best to be as specific as you can.
+To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical problem and may be accompanied by chemical residue on the affected components.
+This could be an electrical problem and is often accompanied by chemical residue on the damaged components.

-You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
-Booneville Heating & Cooling LLC staff will do their best to complete repairs soon.
+You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
+Booneville Heating & Cooling staff will do their best to complete repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Booneville Heating & Cooling LLC.
+When your mini-split starts to smell, contact the HVAC pros at Booneville Heating & Cooling.
 Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.